 Starting in the Middle Ages and continuing until the French Revolution in 1789, a large fair known as Foire Saint-Germain took place for a few weeks every year on this same site, with as many as 500+ stalls set up by vendors from all over Europe.
 The Saint-Germain Fair was much larger and, like many medieval fairs, sometimes quite rowdy, with games and gambling, drunken debauchery, and occasional student-led riots.

 So in a sense, the present-day Saint-Germain Summer Fairs continue the tradition - although in a much more upscale, law-abiding way.
-To experience another fair begun in the Middle Ages that's been happening in Paris almost continuously since 857 when a 15-year-old king decided to start a his own "fun fair," check out the annual Foire du Trone in Bois de Vincennes.
+To experience another fair begun in the Middle Ages that's been happening in Paris almost continuously since 857 when a 15-year-old king decided to start a his own "fun fair," check out the annual Foire du Trone during April and May in Bois de Vincennes.

 Attending Mass at Saint-Germain-des-Prés

 Saint-Germain-des-Prés holds two daily masses and three, including one in Spanish, on Sundays.
 An early Sunday mass is also held on Saturday afternoon.
 Please consult the church's website to confirm times.